rwang14/implant/README.md

 Find functions from the folder: R
 Find help documentation from the folder: man.
 Find user's guide from the folder: vignettes.
-Find manual from the  folder: vignettes./
+Find manual from the  folder: vignettes.